futureUnsure/AI-CS561/Mancala/README.md

 --------
 - Simulates the board game with an adversarial opponent
 - Computes the best next move for the player against the opponent using AI
-- Built the exhaustive game search space
+- Builds the exhaustive game search space
-- Used greedy, minimax and alpha beta pruning to determine the next best move from the game search space
+- Uses greedy, minimax and alpha beta pruning to determine the next best move from the game search space
-- Generated the traverse logs of each path taken by the algorithm
+- Generates the traverse logs of each path taken by the algorithm

 Introduction to Mancala:
 ------------------------